anjmittu/http-log-monitoring/README.md

 ```

 ## Implementation
-Log messages are in in one line at a time.
+Log messages are read in one line at a time.
 The log is parsed,
 then stored in a pandas dataframe.
 The dataframe will only
 hold the past 2 minutes worth of logs.
 Any queries for
 statistics or alerts will be done on this dataframe.
 This